microsoft/azurelinux/toolkit/docs/building/building.md

 The following command rebuilds all CBL-Mariner packages.

-**A reminder that you can build pacakges outside the core repo (which is often much faster).
+**A reminder that you can build packages outside the core repo (which is often much faster).
 Refer to the [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) repository for examples.**

 ```bash
 # Build ALL packages on a *stable* branch (i.e. 1.0-stable, 2.0-stable, etc)